mozilla/pontoon/docs/user/localizing-your-projects.rst

    ..
 Note::

-        The recommended way for that is to create a dedicated GitHub account, for your Pontoon instance, `add it as a collaborator`_ to your repository, and set ``SSH_KEY`` and ``SSH_CONFIG`` `as documented`_.
+        The recommended way for that is to create a dedicated GitHub account for your Pontoon instance, `add it as a collaborator`_ to your repository, and set ``SSH_KEY`` and ``SSH_CONFIG`` `as documented`_.